Keyboard shortcuts

 llm_reranking = false

-# Export sessions to memory for cross-run recall
+# Export sessions to memory for cross-run recall: "on-new-or-reset" or "off"

 # QMD-specific settings (only used when backend = "qmd")